To enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 The Boys & Girls Club of Door County serves as a safe, healthy, and positive influence on the lives of our local youth and their families.
 Our staff and supporters believe that an active and healthy childhood leads to an active and healthy adult.
 Our club provides enrichment programs to youth throughout the entire Peninsula.

-Vice President: Eric Pfeifer – CEO Marine Travelift
+Board President: Erich Pfeifer – CEO Marine Travelift

 Emeritus: Elfriede LePorte